mongodb/docs/source/faq/replica-sets.rst

 inaccessible, the other members can autonomously :term:`elect
 <election>` one of the other members of the set to be the new "primary".

-By default, all reads are sent to the primary;
+By default, clients send all reads to the primary;
-however, ":term:`read preference`" is configurable at the client level on a per-connection basis, allowing reads to be sent to secondary nodes instead.
+however, ":term:`read preference`" is configurable at the client level on a per-connection basis, which makes it possible to send reads to secondary nodes instead.

 What do the terms "secondary" and "slave" mean?
 -----------------------------------------------